dbactual/thomaspaine/content/pages/resources/testimonials-to-the-merits-of-thomas-paine.md

 ---
-Title: Testimonials to the Merits of Thomas Paine
+title: Testimonials to the Merits of Thomas Paine
 ---

    Compiled by Joseph N. Moreau